Master the

 3 months $499.99

-The GP AKT resource covers all disciplines and specialties per the RACGP Curriculum syllabus core and contextual units.
+The GP AKT/KFP resource covers all disciplines and specialties per the RACGP Curriculum syllabus core and contextual units.

 The content is pitched for GP fellowship written examination level, with content across a range of difficulty.
-The resource is suitable for GP registrars preparing for fellowship written examinations.
+The resource is suitable for GP registrars preparing for fellowship written examinations, including RACGP and ACRRM.
 This resource is also suitable for international medical graduates wanting to enhance their education and examination preparation skills.

 How often is eMedici content updated?